happyfoxinc/helpstack/README.md

 You can specify a background color or an image which is included in your resources directory to be set as the Background of all the helpStack screens.

-**BackgroundImageName** Specify the name of the image included in your project, which has to be applied as the background
+- **BackgroundImageName**: Specify the name of the image included in your project, which has to be applied as the background

-**BackgroundColor** Background color.
+- **BackgroundColor**: Background color.
 You can either specify a color or include an image.

 ##### Customizing the TableView